 "Lucy Jarnach is a thoroughly gifted, intelligent musician, a true talent at the piano.
 She has the gift of communicating her musical focus to the audience.
 Her technical mastery is equally admirable" Sir Alfred Brendel

-" I have also enjoyed listening to recordings of her playing.
+" I have enjoyed listening to her playing.
 She has a good basic technique, clearly has a musician's ear, and an unusual sensitivity."

 Leif Ove Andsnes